-We conclude that the whole Sco-Cen association has a 3D velocity dispersion of approximately 4--4.7\,km\,s$^{-1}$, whereas individual clusters within the association have significantly smaller dispersions, on the order of 1--2\,km\,s$^{-1}$ (we discuss the individual clusters' velocity dispersions in future work).
+We conclude that the whole Sco-Cen association has a 3D velocity dispersion of about 4--4.7\,km\,s$^{-1}$ (see Table~\ref{tab:sig3D}), whereas individual clusters within the association have significantly smaller dispersions, on the order of 1--2\,km\,s$^{-1}$ per cluster\footnote{We discuss the individual clusters' velocity dispersions in future work, since this requires a more careful selection of RVs and ideally a higher quantity of high quality RVs.
+See also the caveats outlined in Appendix~\ref{apx:rv_comparison}).}.
 We find that the shape of the cumulative \sigdrei is largely unaffected by measurement errors or binaries, since only the magnitude of the \sigdrei values shifts consistently to somewhat lower values when applying more conservative cuts (see Fig.~\ref{fig:cumul-vel-clusters}).

-Figure~\ref{fig:cumul-vel-xyz-disp} ({\it right panel}) shows similarly the present day chronological build-up of Sco-Cen ($S$, pc) as observed today, also calculated cumulatively starting with the oldest cluster.
-The total extent of the association is about 203$^{+7}_{-12}$\,pc, when calculated with the method described in Appendix~\ref{apx:methods:calc-size}.
-The size increases when adding stars from clusters ordered by their age, which is consistent with the visible spatio-temporal patterns identified in \citetalias{Ratzenboeck2023b} (Fig.~\ref{fig:build-up}) and the cluster chains discussed in \citetalias{Posch2023, Posch2025}; and \citetalias{MiretRoig2025}.
-These studies propose an inside-out formation history, which was also suggested earlier for Sco-Cen \citep[e.g.,][]{Preibisch1999, Gaczkowski2017, Krause2018}.
-Moreover, we see that the cumulative size increases similarly to the cumulative \sigdrei, as discussed further in Sect.~\ref{sec:discuss-larson}.

-Figure~\ref{fig:build-up} highlights the evolution of velocity dispersion and size in more detail.
-It shows the build-up of Sco-Cen after seven formation times.
-In this combined view, it becomes clear that the increasing velocity dispersion and size of Sco-Cen are connected by an evolutionary pattern, from the inside out.
-Changes appear when star formation proceeds to an adjacent gas reservoir; notably, the onset of the formation of the cluster chains correlates with an increase and jump in \sigdrei.
-To further investigate the origin of the increase in the velocity dispersion and the spatio-temporal evolution of Sco-Cen, we look in more detail into the relative 3D space motions and positions of the Sco-Cen clusters in the following section.
+Figure~\ref{fig:build-up} highlights the present-day 3D distribution of the Sco-Cen clusters, and it shows which clusters contribute to the patterns in the cumulative \sigdrei.
+This figure visualises the arrangement of Sco-Cen clusters at seven age ranges, systematically including younger clusters.
+The cluster positions in 3D represent the present-day locations, since we do not consider orbital tracebacks, which will be considered in future work to better understand the true spatial evolution of Sco-Cen.
+Hence, the shown cluster sizes can be interpreted as upper limits of the region’s size at a given age and not as the true physical extent before the present-day, which was likely smaller (see also Sect.~\ref{sec:discuss-larson}).
+Nevertheless, already in the visualisation shown in Fig.~\ref{fig:build-up} it becomes clear that the increasing velocity dispersion within Sco-Cen is connected to an evolutionary pattern, from the inside out.
+Changes in \sigdrei likely appear when star formation proceeds to an adjacent gas reservoir; notably, the onset of the formation of the cluster chains correlates with an increase and jump in \sigdrei.
+To further investigate the origin of the increase in the velocity dispersion during the evolution of Sco-Cen, we look in more detail into the relative 3D space motions and positions of the Sco-Cen clusters in the following Sect.~\ref{sec:results:speed}.